qb40/stone-paper-scissor/README.md

-# qb-stone-paper-scissor
+# stonepaperscissor

-**qb-stone-paper-scissor** is the classic stone paper scissor game vs the cpu in dos.
+**stonepaperscissor** is the classic stone paper scissor game vs the cpu in dos.
 Intially each player is provided 50$ sum of money.
 For each strike, the player and cpu contribute 5$ each.
 A strike is played by pressing the following keys: